AidenDurrant/abdn-hpc/maxwell/readme.md

 Now you can create an environment using the following:
 `conda create -n <your_env_name> python=3.11`

-**Note:** For first time installs you may be prompted to configure your shell, if you receive this error run the command `conda init bash` and then exit / close the terminal, ssh back into macleod and load the anaconda3 module to continue.
+**Note:** For first time installs you may be prompted to configure your shell, if you receive this error run the command `conda init bash` and then exit / close the terminal, ssh back into Maxwell and load the anaconda3 module to continue.

 Once created, activate the environment
 `conda activate <your_env_name>`